GuillermoSpritzer/WellsFargo-Homework/README.md

 # WellsFargo.Homework

-Application to process transactions files into order files ofr different OMSs.
+Application to process transactions files into order files for different OMSs.

-The application is a web client where you can upload a transaction file.
+The application is a web client where you can upload a transaction file and it will create order files on the output folder.

+You can configure the input and output paths on appsettings.json int project  WellsFargo.Homework.Web

 Prerequisites Ensure you have the following installed on your development machine: